 About Cyprus Wines

-Beware of drinking too much of it as it will give you a terrible hangover!
+Beware of drinking too much of any of the cheap Cyprus wines as they will give you a terrible hangover!

 Cyprus Wines - Grape Varieties